Dr. Suzanne Doyle-Morris

 There are six different 45-minute talks available.

-The most recent talk is based on the work of Suzanne's third book about Confidence vs Competence.
+One of her highly popular talks is based on the work of her third book about Confidence vs Competence.

 More confidence is too frequently seen as a fast-fix for career progression, but the reality is that confidence can have many downsides ranging from hiring and promoting the wrong people to investor overconfidence, the type that played a large part in the global financial crisis.
 In this talk, Dr. Suzanne Doyle-Morris, unpicks where you need to be confident and where you’re better off being ‘competent’ – a decidedly ‘uns*xy’ but undervalued word.
 Plus, treating confidence as an end goal disadvantages groups where self-promotion is not rewarded.